How to Explore Taipei’s Xinyi Shopping District: A Local’s Guide to Malls, Food, and Fun (信義商圈)

 If you’re bringing your little ones, here are the best fun places to take them.

-This Sky Park features a spacious outdoor area where kids can run, jump, and play while enjoying a close-up view of Taipei 101.
-The best part?
-It is FREE!
+It features a spacious outdoor area where kids can run, jump, and play while enjoying a close-up view of Taipei 101.

 The playground is free to enter and has colorful, soft flooring perfect for children.
 It includes a sandpit, two slides, an interactive spinning game, and other fun equipment.
 There are also coin-operated animal-shaped rides and a mini train.